Rhetorical analysis - ooh, that sounds heavy.

 6 Simple Steps to Write an Effective Rhetorical Analysis Essay

-Once you have individually analyzed each of the above elements, gathered the answers and made your notes, it gets easier to begin the writing process.
+Once you have analyzed each of the above elements, gathered the answers, and made your notes, it gets easier to begin the writing process.

-a) ethos appeals to ethics and is used to convince the reader of the author’s credibility.
-An author would use this mode to justify his/her stance and exhibit how moral or reliable he/she is.
+Ethos appeals to ethics and is used to convince the reader of the author’s credibility.
+An author would use this mode to justify his/her stance and exhibit how moral or reliable he/she is:

-“I am confident that you gentlemen will review without passion the evidence you have heard, come to a decision, and restore this defendant to his family.
-In the name of God, do your duty.” - To Kill a Mockingbird, Harper Lee
+E.g., “I am confident that you gentlemen will review without passion the evidence you have heard, come to a decision, and restore this defendant to his family.
+In the name of God, do your duty.” - To Kill a Mockingbird, Harper Lee.

-b) pathos appeals to emotions and is meant to evoke an emotional response in the reader.
+Pathos appeals to emotions and is meant to evoke an emotional response in the reader:

-“He had meant the best in the world, and been treated like a dog—like a very dog.
+E.g., “He had meant the best in the world, and been treated like a dog—like a very dog.
 She would be sorry someday—maybe when it was too late.
-Ah, if he could only die temporarily!” - The Adventures of Tom Sawyer, Mark Twain
+Ah, if he could only die temporarily!” - The Adventures of Tom Sawyer, Mark Twain.

-c) logos appeals to logic and aims to convince the reader through logical reasoning and facts.
+Logos appeals to logic and aims to convince the reader through logical reasoning and facts:

-“Crafty men condemn studies, simple men admire them, and wise men use them; for they teach not their own use; but that is wisdom without them, and above them, won by observation.” - Of Studies, Francis Bacon
+E.g., “Crafty men condemn studies, simple men admire them, and wise men use them; for they teach not their use; but that is wisdom without them, and above them, won by observation.” - Of Studies, Francis Bacon.

 Do note that the author can use more than one mode of persuasion in the text.
-While explaining your analysis, you need to point out which ones the author’s used while explaining the reasons behind it and determining if he/she was effective in persuading.
+While explaining your analysis, you need to point out which ones the author used while explaining the reasons behind them and determining if he/she was influential in persuading.

-The first key step to writing a rhetorical analysis essay is actively reading the text you’re analyzing thoroughly because all the research you need to do and answers you want lie there.
+The first critical step to writing a rhetorical analysis essay is actively reading the text you’re analyzing thoroughly because all the research you need to do and the answers you want to lie there.

-The best way to read is to go paragraph wise, have the list of SOAPSTone questions by your side and answer them as you go.
-Don’t rely on one or two readings - you should give it multiple reads in order to be able to analyze it effectively.
+The best way to read is to go paragraph-wise, have the list of SOAPSTone questions by your side and answer them as you go.
+Don’t rely on one or two readings - you should give it multiple reads to analyze it effectively.